uintdev/uintdev_web/README.md

 ### Web server

-For the web server of your choice, point the document root for the virtualhost to the `dist/` directory that was created during the build process.
+For the web server of your choice, point the document root for the virtual host to the `dist/` directory (or its results) that was created from the build process.

 ## Licencing